Ex-Catalan leader Puigdemont, a fugitive since 2017, returns to Spain. But then he vanishes again

 The leader of the Popular Party, the main opposition to Spain’s left-of-center coalition government which has long rebuffed Catalonia’s independence movement, condemned Puigdemont’s return.
 Alberto Núñez Feijóo posted on X that Puigdemont’s reappearance was an “unbearable humiliation” that damaged Spain’s reputation.

 Spain’s government encouraged a deal brokered after months of deadlock between Salvador Illa’s Catalan Socialist Party (PSC) and the other main Catalan separatist party and left-wing Esquerra Republicana (ERC).
-That deal had ensured just enough support in Catalonia’s parliament for Illa to become the next regional president Thursday.
+That deal had ensured just enough support in Catalonia’s parliament for Illa to become the next regional president in a vote later Thursday.

 Speaking to Catalan lawmakers before the vote, Illa called for reconciliation and respect for Spain’s controversial amnesty bill.
 He vowed to govern for all Catalans after years of bitter divisions between those in favor of independence and those against it.

-Puigdemont has dedicated his career to the goal of carving out a new country in northeast Spain — a struggle which is decades-old.
+Puigdemont has dedicated his career to the goal of carving out a new country in northeast Spain — a struggle which is decades-old and has often thumbed his nose at authorities.
 His largely uncompromising approach has brought political conflict with other separatist parties as well as with Spain’s central government.

 A contentious amnesty bill, crafted by Spain’s Socialist-led coalition government, could potentially clear Puigdemont and hundreds of other supporters of Catalan independence of any wrongdoing in the 2017 ballot.
 Spain's central government and the Constitutional Court declared at the time that the referendum was illegal.